 Like most of his breed, he sits like a frog a lot of the time, leading to the nickname frog dog.
 Other names include block headed wiggle butt, wigglepottamus, and pogmadog (a variation on the giant Gogmagog from English folklore).
 I’m beginning to wonder who’s weirdest, me or the dog (don’t answer that).

-Darcey joined my little clan recently when she landed on my mum’s arm missing a leg (something not uncommon for stick insects).
-I don’t know why she’s called Darcey and I’m still not sure where the name came from, it just popped into my head and makes me smile almost as much as she does.
-Like many of the names of wildlife that regularly visits the garden, it came out of nowhere and seems to have stuck.
+Darcey joined my little clan when she landed on my mum’s arm missing a leg (something not uncommon for stick insects).
+I don’t know why she was called Darcey and I’m still not sure where the name came from, it just popped into my head and made me smile almost as much as she did.
+Like many of the names of wildlife that regularly visits the garden, it came out of nowhere and stuck.

-She’s an unarmed stick insect (acanthoxyla inermis).
-Due to the swaying motion she makes, something that is thought to help them see as well as better sell their camouflage by mimicking the wind, I often referred to her as Darcey Dancer.
-After approx 5 moults (I may well have missed some) since her joining me, she reached maturity and began laying eggs (this particular species doesn’t need no man), which I find hilarious to witness as she literally shoots them out letting them ricochet into the air before falling to the bottom of her cage, though this is a recent development and none of them have hatched yet (although they may still do as it can take months).
+She was an unarmed stick insect (acanthoxyla inermis).
+Due to the swaying motion she made, something that is thought to help them see as well as better sell their camouflage by mimicking the wind, I often referred to her as Darcey Dancer.
+After approx 5 moults (I may well have missed some) since her joining me, she reached maturity and began laying eggs (this particular species doesn’t need no man).
+I found hilarious to witness as she literally shot them out, letting them ricochet into the air before falling to the bottom of her cage.
+I have kept hold of her eggs, but none have hatched yet (although they may still do as it can take months).